martamaccagno/my_website/content/blogs/blog1.md

 prop_yes_gss
 ```

-1. Using the CI formula for proportions, please construct 95% CIs for men and women who used either Snapchat or Instagram
+3. Using the CI formula for proportions, we construct 95% CIs for men and women who used either Snapchat or Instagram

 ```{r, snap_insta}